CONNECT WITH US:

 • long in the tooth

-• A person who is long in the tooth is a bit too old to do something.
+• To say that a person is long in the tooth is an unkind or humorous way of saying that they are a bit too old for a particular activity.

 "She's a bit long in the tooth for a cabaret dancer, isn't she?"